Diffusion and effusion of gases

-Scottish physical chemist Thomas Graham in 1948 studies the diffusion and effusion of gas molecules and formulated Graham’s Law.
+Scottish physical chemist Thomas Graham in 1948 studies the rate of diffusion and effusion of gases and formulated Graham’s Law.

 - Diffusion is the movement of gas molecules from high concentration to low concentration and occurred because of the random movement of the gas molecules.
 Thus the phenomenon of diffusion is the tendency for any substance to spread uniformly throughout the space available to it.

 - If passing out of gas through the pinhole in the wall of the container is called an effusion.
-Thus the rates of diffusion and effusion of the gas passing out used for calculation density, pressure, and temperature of the gases.
+Thus the rate of diffusion and effusion of the gases passing out used for calculation density, pressure, and temperature of the gases.

 At constant temperature and pressure, the rates of diffusion or effusion of different gases vary inversely as the square root of their densities.

 Let at constant temperature and pressure, the rate of diffusion or effusion of the gas molecules = r and density = d.

 Thus the formula for Graham’s law of diffusion

 Let at constant T and P, r1 and r2 are the rates of diffusion or effusion of two gases having densities d1 and d2.

 Thus Graham’s law states as,